reactive-systems/tsltools/CONTIRUBTING.md

   then has its own sub-folder.
 * `src/tools/` contains the code of the individual tools.
 Each tools has a separate folder which usually contains one or two source files.
-* `src/t ol-utilities` contains common routines used by the individual tools.
+* `src/tool-utilities/` contains common routines used by the individual tools.
   Note that these allow that the different tools are accessed in a similar manner.
 Hence, when writing a new tool you should take these into consideration.